rwehresmann/heap/README.md

 ```

 ## Development
-After checking out the repo, run bin/setup to install dependencies.
-Then, run bin/console for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `bin/console` for an interactive prompt or, alternatively, run `bundle console`.
+That will allow you to experiment.

 ## Contributing
 1. Fork it ( https://github.com/[my-github-username]/heap/fork )